Catrovitch/Chamber-Danger/documentation/week_6_report.md

 I wrote a rather comprehensive user guide to the program which entailed everything from cloning or downloading the program, to installing python and poetry to launching and shutting down the program.
 Here is a link to the [user guide](./user_guide.md)

+## New GUI

+The new gui lets the user tinker with the new variables that affect how the dungeon is generated.
+Before you could only tinker with the dungeon size and this method has also changed.
+Earlier the dungeon size was decided by the map size, but now the size is determined by the max_node_size which the BSP algorithm uses.
+This means that the higher that value is the smaller the dungeon will be, or smaller in the sense that there aren't that many chambers.
+Other variables which I added are max_chamber_size and min_chamber_size.
+The control the spectrum of how big the actual chambers are which are located within the nodes.

+## Time Spent this week:

+ - Implementing changes: 5h
+ - User guide: 3h
+ - Peer review 2: 6h
+ - GUI: 8h

+ - total: 24h